harvard-library/aspace-import-excel/user_documentation/examples/example.md

-# An Example of Using aspace-import-exel
+# An Example of Using aspace-import-excel

 Included in this directory are two spreadsheets which you can use to follow the step-by-step description below, where you create an empty Resource, populate it with the first spreadsheet, then add to it with the second.